Domestic Helper Employment Contract Regulations in Hong Kong

 Renewing employment contract

-Sometimes you need to apply for two visas, one for entry and the other for extension of stay, if you wish to renew the employment contract of the same domestic worker.
-It is because according to the employment contract, your worker is entitled to a home leave after the two-year contract is completed.
-The entry visa is applicable in all times if you wish to renew your domestic worker’s contract, but only when you cannot immediately give your domestic helper her home leave would you need to apply for the extension of stay visa.
-For more about domestic helper work visa application, refer to “Applying for a Visa for your Domestic Worker”.
+Sometimes you need to apply for 2 visas, 1 for entry and the other for extension of stay if you wish to renew the employment contract of the same domestic worker.
+It is because according to the employment contract, your worker is entitled to a home leave after the 2-year contract is completed.
+The entry visa is applicable in all times if you wish to renew your domestic worker’s contract, but only when you cannot immediately give your domestic helper her vacation leave would you need to apply for the extension of stay visa.